tinytips4u/O365/O365-Installation-Guide.md

 _**Update and upgrade options:**_ Keep all settings as it is.
 But, toggle **ON** Automatically check for updates.

 _**Upgrade options:**_ Keep all settings as it is.
 But, toggle **ON** Automatically upgrade to the selected architecture.

+### Licensing and Activation:

+_**Automatically accept the EULA:**_ Toggle it **ON** Rest Settings keep as it is.

+### General:

+Leave this setting.
+No need to provide any details.

+### Application preferences:

+Leave this setting.
+No need to provide any details.

+On the upper right of the page, press the Export button.
+You will be prompted for the Default File Format; select Keep Current Settings, then OK.
+In Export configuration to XML prompt, tick the license agreement checkbox and name your configuration file.
+For this guide, we will name it OfficeConfig.
+Then click on Export.
+An XML file named OfficeConfig.xml will be downloaded to your device.